HelenaIsh/the-wild-oasis/README.md

-# Fast Pizza – React + Vite + react-router + redux
+# The Wild Oasis – React + Vite + react-router

-This is a simple application built as a learning project.
-It uses React (powered by Vite) and focuses on practicing the React Router data loading features and Redux Think for asynchronous actions.
+This is a full-featured React application built with a modern tech stack, focusing on efficient data fetching, state management, and UI styling.
+It integrates Supabase for backend services, React Query for server-state management, and styled-components for CSS-in-JS styling.

 ### 🧠 Project Goal

-The main purpose of this project was to gain hands-on experience with:
+The purpose of this project is to demonstrate:

-1. Fetching data from external APIs using React Router’s loader feature,
-2. Mutating data via React Router’s action feature, and
-3. Managing asynchronous data in Redux stores using Thunks.
+1. Real-time data handling with Supabase and React Query (TanStack Query).
+2. Form management via react-hook-form with validation.
+3. Error resilience using react-error-boundary.
+4. Visualizations powered by Recharts.
+5. UI/UX polish with react-hot-toast notifications and styled-components.

 ### 🛠️ Tech Stack

 • React + TypeScript
 • Vite
-• react-router-dom
+• react-router-dom (navigation)
+• React Query (server state)
 • Styled Components
-• React Query
 • Context API
 • React Hook Form